Full Moon, Dirty Hearts

 Full Moon, Dirty Hearts is the ninth studio album by Australian rock band INXS.
-It was released on 2 November 1993, through East West Records in Australia and in the United Kingdom by Phonogram's Mercury Records label.
-It was followed by the Dirty Honeymoon world tour of 1993–1994.
+It was released on 2 November 1993, through East West Records in Australia, in the United Kingdom by Phonogram's Mercury Records label, and by Atlantic Records in the United States.
+The album drew mixed reviews, and sold less than previous works.
+The straight-ahead rock sound of the album was compared to the Rolling Stones by several reviewers, especially with reference to their 1972 album Exile on Main St., seen as a return to basics.
+Full Moon, Dirty Hearts was followed by the Dirty Honeymoon world tour of 1993–1994.

-"Please" featured vocals by Ray Charles; the title track featured vocals by the Pretenders lead singer, Chrissie Hynde, however the latter was not released as a single, while the former was.
+"Please (You Got That ...)" featured vocals by Ray Charles and was released as a single.
+The title track featured vocals by the Pretenders lead singer, Chrissie Hynde.

 The band's manager, Chris Murphy, arranged to shoot videos for every song on the album.
-Twelve videos were shot on a small budget by different up and coming Australian directors.
+Twelve videos were shot on a small budget by twelve up-and-coming Australian directors.

 The Japanese edition of the album included a cover of Steppenwolf's "Born to Be Wild", which was specially recorded for the April 1993 launch of Virgin Radio in the UK.

 Background

-As INXS were finishing their previous studio album Welcome to Wherever You Are, they decided not to tour in support for the album; instead the group promised to go straight into the studio to record a follow-up album, then later tour for both albums.
+As INXS were finishing their previous studio album Welcome to Wherever You Are, they decided not to tour; instead the group recorded a follow-up album, then toured for both albums.

 Following the release of Welcome to Wherever You Are, the band spent the next few months promoting the album across various countries in Europe, including the UK, France and Sweden.
-While promoting the album in Europe, vocalist Michael Hutchence visited then girlfriend Helena Christensen in her home city of Copenhagen in Denmark.
+While promoting the album in Europe, vocalist Michael Hutchence visited then-girlfriend Helena Christensen in her home city of Copenhagen in Denmark.
 The couple were returning home on their bikes one night when Hutchence, who was standing in an alley with his bike, was punched from behind by a taxi driver and fell to the ground, hitting his head on the curb.
 He sustained a fractured skull and suffered the loss of his senses of smell and taste, and spent two weeks recovering in a Copenhagen hospital.
 In the unofficial biography Michael Hutchence: A Tragic Rock & Roll Story, Australian author Vince Lovegrove wrote, "It had a very strange effect on Michael.
-The alleged injury also caused the singer to act erratically, abusively and to suffer insomnia".
+The injury also caused the singer to act erratically, abusively and to suffer insomnia".
 These conditions had an impact on the production of Full Moon, Dirty Hearts.